kvsankar/talks/README.md

 Slides / materials of my talks:

+- Building a Lunar Mission: Chandrayaan 3 Orbit Design from First Principles

+    This talk was given at an AWE session (Astronomy Workshop for Everyone) from [Bangalore Astronomical Society](https://bas.org.in/) on Saturday, 15th November, 2025 organized in collaboration with the [Jain School of Sciences](https://jainuniversity.ac.in/sos/).
+[Slides](https://github.com/kvsankar/talks/blob/main/Chandrayaan3-Sankar-Viswanathan-BAS-AWE2025-v3.pdf)

 - Celestial Shadows: Unveiling the Depths of Lunar Eclipses

   This online talk was hosted by the [Bangalore Astronomical Society](https://bas.org.in/) on Sunday, 7th September, 2025.